“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-If you’re new to TIG welding, then you may not know everything you’ll need to know about one of the essential parts of your TIG welder, the TIG welder food pedal.
-Many newbies to the world of TIG welding don’t initially understand the importance of the food pedal, or how to use the foot pedal during TIG welding.
+If you’re new to TIG welding, then you may not know everything you’ll need to know about one of the essential parts of your TIG welder, the TIG welder foot pedal.
+Many newbies to the world of TIG welding don’t initially understand the importance of the foot pedal or how to use the foot pedal during TIG welding.
 However, learning how to use the foot pedal correctly can not only make you become a better welder; it can also increase your productivity and lead to better welding business profits.

-So, what’s the purpose of the TIG welder food pedal?
+So, what’s the purpose of the TIG welder foot pedal?
 While TIG welding, many people use foot pedals to control the amperage while working.
-People also typically find that by using the food pedal when TIG welding, they have more control, better accuracy, and improved weld quality.
+People also typically find that by using the foot pedal when TIG welding, they have more control, better accuracy, and improved weld quality.

-Since there isn’t a lot of information available on the Internet today covering the importance of the food pedal when TIG welding, we created this article to help you out.
-Below we’ll cover how foot controls can bring up your productivity and quality when welding, how to use the pulse technique with your foot pedal, and when to use it in welding and how to TIG weld without a foot pedal using the lift start process.
+Since there isn’t a lot of information available on the Internet today covering the importance of the foot pedal when TIG welding, we created this article to help you out, below we’ll cover how foot controls can bring up your productivity and quality when welding, how to use the pulse technique with your foot pedal, and when to use it in welding, and how to TIG weld without a foot pedal using the lift start process.

 TIG Welding and Foot Controls

 If you are new to TIG welding and you are wondering why so many welders use foot pedals and foot controls that seem like a nuisance to learn, then you are in for a surprise.
 Determining the foot controls when you TIG weld will benefit your welding performance greatly.
 That’s because the foot pedal on your TIG welder gives you a lot of accuracy and power over your welding process.